BASEBALL CARDS GLENWAY

 The cards were an immediate hit in Glenway and surrounding areas.
 Fans loved being able to collect cards of the players they watched every weekend at the local ballpark.
 Harry and Jim produced new sets each year through the 1950s, gradually expanding coverage to include more semi-pro teams from nearby small towns.
 Production remained small, usually printing runs of only a few hundred sets per year just to meet local demand.
 Cards were sold for a nickel per pack directly from the Thompson brothers’ store in downtown Glenway.

-Read also: 1991 SCORE ALL STAR TEAM BASEBALL CARDS
+Read also: BASEBALL CARDS SELECT 2022

 In the late 1950s, Glenway Baseball Card Company began gaining more recognition outside the local area as word spread of their unique niche product.
 Fans from as far away as Louisville and Lexington started requesting the cards.
 To meet this growing demand, production increased to around 1,000 sets per year by 1960.
 New distribution deals were also struck with local hobby shops and drug stores in those larger towns.
 This helped turn Glenway Baseball Cards into a modest regional success story.